Insurance Risk Assessment Business License in Dubai: Cost and Requirements

 Provide passport copies, a business plan, and proof of relevant professional qualifications

-Obtain initial approval and pay the applicable licence and registration fees
+Obtain initial approval and pay the applicable license and registration fees

 Select an office package or physical premises within the free zone

-Receive the issued business licence and proceed with visa applications and bank account opening
+Receive the issued business license and proceed with visa applications and bank account opening

 Licensing and Compliance Requirements

-Annual licence renewal is required, and the free zone authority will typically request updated corporate documents and confirmation of a valid office arrangement at renewal stage.
+Annual license renewal is required, and the free zone authority will typically request updated corporate documents and confirmation of a valid office arrangement at renewal stage.

 Why Dubai is Well Positioned for This Trade